Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 4. **Use Software Composition Analysis (SCA):** 3rd-party dependencies must be continuously tested according requirements at [{{site.TITLE_SSDLC_SECTESTS_SECSCANS}}]({{site.URL_SSDLC_SECTESTS_SECSCANS}}).

-5. **Perform End-of-Life Scans:** Automated scans for end of life of dependencies SHOULD be implemented.[^4]
+5. **Perform End-of-Life Scans:** Automated scans for end-of-life of dependencies SHOULD be implemented.[^4]

 6. **Pin Dependencies:** "Latest" releases MUST generally be avoided.
-For business critical applications or services, 3rd-party dependencies MUST be pinned using checksums or cryptographic signatures.
+For business-critical applications or services, 3rd-party dependencies MUST be pinned using checksums or cryptographic signatures.

 ## {{site.TITLE_SSDLC_SECDEV_SECGATES}}